-For any student withdrawal, please contact the Preschool Registration Office at 623-773-6675.
-Preschool withdrawals cannot be processed through your child's teacher or any office other than the Preschool Office.
+For any student withdrawal, please contact the ECCEL Preschool Registration Office at 623-773-6675.

-Fee Based Students - Two-weeks' notice is required if your child will be withdrawing from the program (you must contact the preschool office).
-Fees will be charged for this two-week period and your child may attend during this time
+Fee Based Students - We require two-weeks notice if your child will be withdrawing from the program.
+Fees will be charged for this two-week period.